oguzhanakk/Full-data-api/README.md

 To run this project, you will need to have the following software requirements:

 • pandas
-• numpy
-• nasdaqdatalink
-• investpy
-• pandas_datareader
-• http.client
-• requests
-• json
+• Nasdaq-Data-Link
-• datetime
+• pandas-datareader
-• time
+• python-dotenv
-• sqlalchemy
+• yfinance
-• warning
+• psycopg2

 # Setup
 To run this project on your own computer, follow these steps: